chessturo/super-glue/README.md

 party HTTP server.
 This would consume JVM resources and potentially slow down the game server.
-This is also non-flexible; if you wanted players to also be able to send messages on discord and have them picked up by a bot and sent to the  server, you'd have to rewrite your plugin.
+This is also non-flexible; if you wanted players to also be able to send messages on discord and have them picked up by a bot and sent to the  server, you'd have to rewrite your plugin or maintain the overhead of running an HTTP server in the same JVM as the game server.
 - Using `super-glue`, this process is simple.
 The Java app reads from a UNIX pipe, and `super-glue` processes incoming HTTP POST requests, and writes the chat messages to the pipe.
 This works equally well for a discord bot; whenever